xzel23/utility/README.md

 - added LangUtil.orElse() and LangUtil.orElseGet() for Optional-like functionality without creating an Optional instance first
 - added [cabe](https://github.com/xzel23/cabe) @NotNull annotations to parameters
 - rename `IOUtil`, `IOOptions` to `IoUtil`, `IoOptions`
+- reorder parameters to the different LogAdapter `addListener()` and `removeListener()` methods and add overloads for these methods that add/remove listeners to /from the framework's root logger.

 **The following functionality has been removed because it is available in JDK 17**:
 - TextUtil.byteArrayToHexString(): use HexFormat.of().formatHex()